Advanced Mediation: Skills and Techniques

 - The best advice from colleagues in the field who have financially successful practices--including what separates the trained mediator with no cases from the one who is in demand

-- What prominent mediation organizations tell panelists about procedures, practices, and ethical dilemmas
+- What prominent mediation organizations tell panelists about procedures, practices,

 Nina Meierding, a former civil attorney, has been a national leader in the field of conflict resolution, training thousands of individuals in businesses, courts, school districts, governmental agencies, medical centers, corporations, and universities throughout the United States and abroad for almost 30 years.
 She has been an adjunct professor at Pepperdine University School of Law for over 20 years and Southern Methodist University for over 15 years and has taught at many other universities, as well as the National Judicial College and the California Judicial College.
 She is a former president of the Academy of Family Mediators and served on the board of directors of the Association for Conflict Resolution and many other organizations.
 She was the director and senior mediator at the Mediation Center in Ventura, California, from 1985 to 2007 where she mediated over 4,000 disputes and is currently the mediation partner and consultant for the Wisconsin Special Education Mediation System (WSEMS).